takanuva15/MenuClip/README.md

 ### Features:
 - Stores all text and filepath (from Explorer) clips into memory
-- Displays stored clips in a context menu via Ctrl+Shift+V or CapsLock+F
+- Displays stored clips in a context menu via Ctrl+Shift+V
-- Stores up to 8 clips currently.
+- Stores 15 clips by default.
 (Afterwards, it will delete the oldest one and insert the newest clip at the top)

 ## How to Run